Ontario's OHIP Card: The Definitive Guide

 Permanent residency applicants applying for an OHIP card

-In addition to the documents required for citizens, applicants for permanent residency are also required to provide a letter from Immigration, Refugees and Citizenship Canada: (IRCC)
+In addition to the documents required for citizens, applicants for permanent residency are also required to provide a letter from Immigration, Refugees and Citizenship Canada: (IRCC), for OHIP card application.

 The letter must: